Marquette Park rallies: Chicago Freedom Movement

-In January 1966, Dr. Martin Luther King Jr., leader of the Southern Christian Leadership Conference and non-violent protest, moved to a small apartment on Chicago's west side.
+In January 1966, Dr. Martin Luther King Jr., leader of the Southern Christian Leadership Conference and nonviolent protest, moved to a small apartment on Chicago's west side.
 He intended to protest and bring attention to the poor living conditions for blacks in the city in an effort to promote fair housing, as related to real estate and bank practices.
 He also sought to bring attention to the racial discrimination that blacks faced when trying to buy homes in such blue-collar "white neighborhoods" as Marquette Park.

 On July 31, 1966, 550 white and black civil rights demonstrators, not including King, marched into Marquette Park.
 According to police reports, 700 white residents awaited the demonstrators.
 The white residents threw bricks and bottles at the protestors and burnt cars, and the Chicago Police Department appeared to do little to protect the marchers.
 Over 50 people were hurt and 18 cars were burnt.

 On August 5, 1966, King attempted to lead 700 marchers through Marquette Park and neighboring Gage Park to a real estate office on 63rd street.
 King had previously led marches into white neighborhoods elsewhere in the city and been fiercely opposed.
 The marchers were confronted by several thousand white counter-protestors, many of whom displayed Confederate flags and swastikas.
 They attacked the marchers with bricks, bottles and cherry bombs while shouting racial insults.
 At one point King was struck in the head with a rock.
 He said after the march that "I have never seen — even in Mississippi and Alabama — mobs as hostile and as hate-filled as I've seen here in Chicago".
 The white counter-demonstrators fought with police after the marchers left.
 More than 40 people were arrested and more than 30 were injured over the day.